Code-Institute-Submissions/phillrutherford-fitness-first/README.md

 # Credits

-- The image is from goolge images.
+- The image is from google images.
 - The colour is from bootstrap
 - Stripe is used for the payment intent
 - Navbar is used from bootstrap